Computer-Vision-Dhankar-Rohit/Computer-Vision---Open-Source_1/ANN_Intro.md

 #

 ###  SUPPORT VECTOR MACHINES vs. NEURAL NETS
-In lots of litterature sources i have read - the SVM is preffeered as a Classifier in place of the ANN .
+In lots of litterature sources i have read - the SVM is preffered as a Classifier in place of the ANN .
 Quoted verbatim from WIKI -- dated - 02 OCT 17 :-

 ```